Why We Love It

 - Early Career: Human Resources Specialist, Human Resources Generalist, Recruiter

 - Late Career: Human Resources Director, Recruitment Director

 Most human resources specialists are employed by either employment agencies as recruiters, or they work as generalists in the following industries: government, healthcare, manufacturing, and technology.
 However, most companies keep at least one human resources specialist on staff, so professionals may work in any industry.

-Can I Become a Human Resources Specialist (HR)?
+How To Become a Human Resources Specialist (HR)